Budgeting & Saving Money - February 18th

 KiwiSaver: The voluntary retirement savings scheme in New Zealand.
 Members build up their savings through regular contributions from their pay and from the government.

-Life stages fund: A KiwiSaver fund where your investment risk is automatically adjusted according to your age as you grow older.
+Life stages fund: A KiwiSaver fund where your investment risk profile is automatically adjusted to match your age.

 Management fee: A fee charged to manage the investments in your fund.